School of Nursing Student Handbook

 - Students who do not maintain active clinical requirements while in the program are subject to dismissal.
 Clinical agencies such as hospitals, health departments, clinics etc., have certain criteria with which the school must comply and certify that the students in clinical agencies as part of clinical courses meet these requirements.

 The Grade Appeal Policy is the same as the Graduate School Grade Appeal Policy.
 Each faculty member has the prerogative and responsibility to determine in accordance with his or her best judgment the grade for each student.
-Whenever a student feels that his/her rights and interests have been seriously jeopardized by unfair, arbitrary, or malicious exercise of faculty grading prerogative, the student may appeal a grade.
+Whenever a student feels that his/her rights and interests have been seriously jeopardized by the unfair, arbitrary, or malicious exercise of faculty grading prerogative, the student may appeal a grade.
 Failure to receive the grade desired or expected is not sufficient reason to appeal a grade.
 If at any step in the appeals process the University fails to respond to the student within the time specified, this shall be treated as a denial of the appeal and the student may proceed to the next step of the process.

 The appeal procedure is designed to provide graduate students with a clearly defined method for appealing a grade which is deemed to have been assigned unfairly, arbitrarily, or maliciously.
 The following procedure is to be followed for all grades (including comprehensive examinations) that are included on a student’s transcript.
 In all cases, the instructor shall be presumed to have assigned the proper grade and the student appealing shall have the burden of proof to the contrary.